RIT School Head Search: Physics and Astronomy

 Job Description

 The School of Physics and Astronomy (SoPA) in the College of Science (COS) at the Rochester Institute of Technology (RIT) is inviting applications for the position of Professor and School Head.
-RIT seeks a visionary and dynamic leader to serve as the Head of SoPA.
+RIT seeks a visionary and proven dynamic leader to serve as the Head of SoPA who will work with the faculty to implement a shared vision for the future of the School.
 As the chief academic, fiscal, and administrative officer of the School, the Head provides leadership, advocacy, oversight, and management.
-The Head is responsible for overseeing academic, student, faculty, and staff affairs, for leading the operational activities of the School, and for helping to facilitate the research, scholarship, and teaching activities of the School.
-The Head will work closely with the leadership team in COS on strategic planning and interdisciplinary initiatives, and will be instrumental in the development of a multi-year strategic plan for SoPA to complement those developed at the College and Institute levels.
+The Head is responsible for overseeing academic, student, faculty, and staff affairs, for leading the operational activities of the School, and for helping to facilitate the research, scholarship, teaching, and service/outreach activities of its members.
+The Head will work closely with the leadership team in COS on strategic planning and interdisciplinary initiatives, and will coordinate the development of a multi-year strategic plan for SoPA to complement those at the College and Institute levels.
 Responsibilities include, but are not limited to:

-- Overseeing and continually improving the SoPA undergraduate and graduate programs
+• Overseeing and continually improving the SoPA undergraduate and graduate program;

-- Promoting research, scholarship and professional development, and encouraging discovery, entrepreneurship, and experiential learning opportunities for faculty, staff, and students
+• Encouraging discovery, entrepreneurship, and experiential learning opportunities for faculty, staff, and students;

-- Cultivating existing and prospective donors and research partners
+• Cultivating existing and prospective donors and research partners; and

 College of Science Strategic Plan